 The primary areas being sampled are the Haleakalā High Altitude Observatories (HO) site on Kolekole Hill, but not including the Air Force site, the DKIST Construction Site, and selected portions of the HALE Road Corridor.
-The 18 acre HO facility hosts several existing observatories and their support buildings, and also includes several undeveloped sites where vegetation and the associated arthropod fauna relatively undisturbed.
-Although the overall footprint of DKIST is about 0.74 ac, the site where DKIST construction is currently taking place is approximately 0.24-ha (0.6 ac) of previously undisturbed land located east of the existing Mees Solar Observatory facility.
+The 18 acre HO facility hosts several existing observatories and their support buildings, and also includes several undeveloped sites where vegetation and the associated arthropod fauna is relatively undisturbed.
+DKIST construction is currently taking place in previously undisturbed land located east of the existing Mees Solar Observatory facility.
 The portions of the HALE Road Corridor being sampled are determined in collaboration with the HALE staff biologists at the beginning of each sampling session.